Rohithguru05/Truly-Desi-Food-Truck/README.md

 build/app/outputs/flutter-apk/app-release.apk

-**Alternatively, you can download a zipped version of the APK from our GitHub Releases page.
-After downloading, you will need to unzip the file to access the app-release.apk and install it on an Android device.**
+**Alternatively, you can download the APK from our GitHub Releases page.
+After downloading  install it on an Android device.**

-(A formal GitHub Release with direct APK download will be provided at a later stage.)